liuziyuan/lang-side/readme.md

 ```
 ***
 ## Setup http proxy
-### setting:
-(if you are in china, please run lantern or other proxy application, and get the IP and port, the port is not fixed.)
+>If you are in china, please run lantern or other proxy application, and get the IP and port, the port is not fixed.
+Then, we can get golang any package!
+### Setting:

 ```
 git config --global http.proxy http://127.0.0.1:1080
 git config --global https.proxy https://127.0.0.1:1080